CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## Verification Process

-The verification of a VeraId signature involves multiple steps that validate the entire chain of trust from the DNSSEC infrastructure to the signature itself.
+The verification of a DomainAuth signature involves multiple steps that validate the entire chain of trust from the DNSSEC infrastructure to the signature itself.
 Implementations MUST perform the following verification steps:

 1. **Parse the Signature Bundle:**
   - Extract the DNSSEC chain, organisation certificate, and CMS signature.